 The trivia items below may give away important plot points.

 Kate Mara was told from the beginning that Zoe was going to die eventually, but to keep the secrecy before the second season premiere, Mara couldn't tell anyone that she wasn't part of the show anymore, so she would lie when someone asked how was the shooting going.

-Members of the Russian punk rock/political activist group Pussy Riot have a cameo appearance in the third season to protest against (fictional) Russian President Viktor Petrov.
-In real life, the group has protested against the actual Russian president, Vladmir Putin, with whom Petrov shares the initials VP.
+Members of the Russian punk rock/political activist group Pussy Riot have a cameo appearance in the third season, protesting (fictional) Russian President Viktor Petrov.
+In real life, the group has protested the actual Russian president, Vladmir Putin, with whom Petrov shares the initials "VP".

 Both House of Cards and The West Wing (1999) are TV shows about Democratic presidential administrations.
 Each also feature a White House Chief of Staff who is a recovering alcoholic, and an assassination attempt on the president.